 Portal for ArcGIS makes HTTPS requests to ArcGIS Server in a number of situations.
-When the portal needs to make an HTTPS connection to ArcGIS Server, it checks to see if the certificate returned by the server is trusted.
-If it's not trusted, the connection will fail.
+When the portal needs to make an HTTPS connection to ArcGIS Server, it checks if the certificate returned by the server is trusted.
+If it's not trusted, the connection fails.

-By default, Portal for ArcGIS trusts some well known certifying authorities (CAs) such as Verisign and Thawte.
+By default, Portal for ArcGIS trusts some well-known certifying authorities (CAs) such as Verisign and Thawte.
 However, it may not trust a CA that is less well known or is specific to your organization.
 For example, many organizations have root CAs that don't actually sign web server certificates, rather, they only certify intermediate CAs.
 These intermediate CAs are often the ones that sign your web server's certificate.
-If your certificate is signed by an intermediate CA, you need to import the root certificate first, then the intermediate certificate, as described below.
+If your certificate is signed by an intermediate CA, you must import the root certificate first and then the intermediate certificate, as described below.

 - Import the root and intermediate certificates: